Adaptive Sample Sharing for Multi Agent Linear Bandits: Appendix: Additional details

-In~\autoref{fig:figure_regret_evolution_Rt_synth_data__n_thetas_6} we display the cumulative regret evolution $(R_t)_t$ and in~\autoref{fig:figure_regret_evolution_wrt_alpha_synth_data__n_thetas_6}, we display the cumulative regret last value, $R_T$, evolution w.r.t the UCB parameter $\alpha$, both for all the concurrent and baseline methods.
-The overall performance comparison between the algorithms stays coherent with all the previous experiments and confirms the robustness and the good behavior of our algorithm. \\
+In~\autoref{fig:figure_regret_evolution_Rt_synth_data__n_thetas_3_and_6} \textbf{a} we display the cumulative regret evolution $(R_t)_t$, $M=3$ on the top and $M=6$ on the bottom and in~\autoref{fig:figure_regret_evolution_Rt_synth_data__n_thetas_3_and_6} \textbf{b}, we display the cumulative regret last value, $R_T$, evolution w.r.t the UCB parameter $\alpha$, $M=3$ on the top and $M=6$ on the bottom, both for all the concurrent and baseline methods.
+The overall performance comparison between the algorithms stays coherent with all the previous experiments and confirms the robustness and the good behavior of our algorithm.
+Interestingly, for \emph{BASS}, we systematically observe an inflection of the curve to a quasi no-regret plateau. \\